Awards Celebration and Panel of Excellence

 2007 Universal Peace Award, WANGO’s highest award for

-Chief Oren Lyons, a traditional
+individuals, was presented to Chief Oren Lyons, a traditional

 Faithkeeper of the Turtle Clan, and a Member of the